Cellular Antennas for Data Performance

 Antennas & Cellular Frequency Bands

-A look at how to pick an antenna that best matches your cellular carriers, T-Mobile's Band 71 and 5G support.
+A look at how to pick mobile cellular antennas that best matches your cellular carriers, T-Mobile's Band 71 and 5G support.

 MIMO is a core cellular technology, and a MIMO antenna can often outperform any other antenna option.
 This section discusses optimizing for MIMO in a mobile environment.